telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 Some parts of the tutorial (the ones related with subscriptions and notifications) require some process to play the role of the consumer application able to receive notifications.
-To that end, download the accumulator script, available [at GitHub](https://github.com/telefonicaid/fiware-orion/blob/master/scripts/accumulator-server.py).
+To that end, please download the accumulator script, available [in GitHub](https://github.com/telefonicaid/fiware-orion/blob/master/scripts/accumulator-server.py).
-It is a very simple "dummy" application that just listens to a given URL (let's use localhost:1028/accumulate) and prints whatever it gets in the terminal window where it is executed.
+It is a very simple "dummy" application that simply listens to a given URL (let's use localhost:1028/accumulate) and prints whatever it gets in the terminal window where it is executed.
 Run it using the following
 command: